Signs of Being in a Toxic Relationship

 - Some people are afraid of the consequences of leaving their partner.
 They fear for their children or that their spouse might turn on them and hurt them.

 - Some of us simply can’t imagine “being alone.”
-So they’re compelled, in a way, to suffer in an unhappy situation rather than live in solitude.
+So we tend to suffer in an unhappy situation rather than live in solitude.

-In order to escape from a toxic relationship you first have to be aware of what’s happening.
+In order to escape from a toxic relationship, you first have to be aware of what’s happening.
 Understand and accept the situation, and admit to yourself that you’re unhappy.
 Possibly your friends and family have noticed all these signs well before you did.
-Lean on them, seek support when you need it.
+Lean on them and seek support when you need it.